den01-python-programming/exercise-7-5-searching/README.md

 ```

 Note that in the case of books, you are examining the values the books `id`-variables.
 Meaning that in this exercise, instead of examining the value at an index, you should examine the value of the `id`-variable of the value found at the index.

+**NB** You're free to structure your program the way you want.
+There is no automatic testing for this exercise past syntax checking, so you should test your code before committing it.